about infinite twist

 Cate Carter-Evans is an American dyer, knitter, weaver, spinner, and seamstress living in Shanghai, China.

 Cate dyes yarn and fiber, designs knitting patterns, weaves on her great-grandmother's antique floor loom, and spins on a wheel made by her Dad.
 She loves gardening, canning, preserving, and fermenting, and will put kimchi on almost anything.
 She shares her projects on Infinite Twist's blog.

-All her activities are over-seen by three unimpressed cats.
+All her activities are over-seen by two unimpressed Shanghainese street cats.